-The Libra® range of implant is composed by self locking stems dedicated to primary total hip arthroplasty.
+The Libra® range of implant is composed by self locking stems dedicated to primary total hip arthroplasty or revision surgery.
 The stems have a 11/13 (4°) taper.

 Characteristics and materials

 - Standard or lateralised, collared or collarless version.